MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-settings.md

 ## Where is the settings file located?

 An AL-Go repository can consist of a single project (with multiple apps) or multiple projects (each with multiple apps).
 Multiple projects in a single repository are comparable to multiple repositories; they are built, deployed, and tested separately.
-All apps in each project (single or multiple) are built together in the same pipeline, published and tested together.
+All apps in each project (single or multiple) are built together in the same pipeline, published, and tested together.
 If a repository is multiple projects, each project is stored in a separate folder in the root of the repository.

 When running a workflow or a local script, the settings are applied by reading one or more settings files.
 Last applied settings file wins.
 The following lists the settings files and their location: